VIII. Graduate Programs

 PhD Co-operative Option

-A student is encouraged to apply to the PhD co-operative option if he/she has an honours bachelor of science degree, or the equivalent, with a minimum overall A standing.
+A student will be eligible for admission to the PhD co-operative option if he/she is a Canadian citizen or permanent resident and has an honours bachelor of science degree, or the equivalent, with first- or upper second-class standing from an accredited university.

 Students in the PhD program must successfully complete three semester-long courses beyond those required for the master of science degree.
 One of these courses will be PhD Seminar, CHEM*7950.
 Students must also pass an oral qualifying examination, CHEM*7960, in their major field, and submit and defend an acceptable thesis.